 Is An Akita For You?

-If you are looking for a dog that is dignified, silent, independent and doesn’t require much care, then yes, the Akita is for you.
+If you are looking for a dignified, silent, independent dog that doesn’t require much care, then yes, the Akita is for you.

 If you are not ready to deal with the cons of an Akita puppy, like their aggression and wariness towards strangers, and their headstrong ways, then no, the Akita is not for you.

 If you have trained a dog before, you will do well with an Akita.